mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 The techniques I describe below will apply to code reviews generally, but it will work *best* in an environment where the following conditions are true:

-* Your teammates are humans
+* Your teammates are humans.
   * Their reactions to criticism and their ability to learn from this criticism fall within the range of behavior one would expect of humans.
-* You are reviewing code for people you will work with regularly
+* You work with your teammates regularly.
   * You can't do an effective code review with someone who hates you, and a code review affords you many opportunities to make your teammate hate you in the future.
-Many of these techniques optimize for preserving good relationships with your teammates.
+  * Many of these techniques optimize for preserving good relationships with your teammates.
 For a one-off review (e.g. a drive-by patch to an open source project), the relationship-preservation aspects of these techniques will not be as relevant.
 * You are on a team that requires code review approval before checking in any code.
   * If code reviews are optional or do not require explicit signoff, these techniques will still work, but you'll want to apply an even lighter touch to ensure that the author doesn't simply skip review or ignore your notes because they find them overwhelming or obstructive.
-* Your team uses unit tests
+* Your team writes unit tests.
   * There is a cultural expectation on your team that functional changes to the code be accompanied by corresponding unit tests.
   * You can do code reviews without unit tests, but it requires the reviewer to do a lot more mental work.
 These techniques assume that the reviewer can gain confidence in the code's correctness by reading the unit tests or suggesting additional test cases.